sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let shadowBanUserResponse = try await asyncFunction(
+                let shadowBanUserResponse = try await chatClient.shadowBanUser(
-                    for: chatClient.shadowBanUserAsync(
                     chatRoomId: "080001297623242ac002",    // ID of an existing chat room
                     userid: "023976080242ac120002", // ID of an existing user from this chatroom
                     applyeffect: true, // If set to true, user will be set to banned state.
 Otherwise, will be set to non-banned state.
                     expireseconds: KotlinLong(integerLiteral: 3600) // [OPTIONAL]: Duration of shadowban value in seconds.
 If specified, the shadow ban will be lifted when this time is reached.
 If not specified, shadowban remains until explicitly lifted.
 Maximum seconds is a double byte value.
-                    )
                 )
                 // Resolve `shadowBanUserResponse` from HERE onwards(ex. update UI displaying the response data)...
             } catch {